God Uses Ordinary People - Common, Everyday Folks Like Most of Us

-Summary: Does God use only “spiritual giants” to do His work on earth?
+- Summary: Does God use only “spiritual giants” to do His work on earth?
 No!
-Fortunately, it is just common, ordinary, everyday people — like most of us! — that God chooses to do His bidding and to be empowered with supernatural gifts and abilities to succeed.
+Fortunately, it is just common, ordinary, everyday people — like most of us "plain folks"! — that God chooses to do His bidding and to be empowered with supernatural gifts and abilities to succeed.

 Acts 4:13-14 When they saw the courage of Peter and John and realized that they were unschooled, ordinary men, they were astonished and they took note that these men had been with Jesus.
 But since they could see the man who had been healed standing there with them, there was nothing they could say.

 •• The high priest and other Jewish leaders were astonished that what they perceived as “unlearned and ignorant men” (vs. 13) could do such a miracle.
 The Jewish priests, scribes, and elders suffered from elitism, believing that only a limited number of people in high positions could be used by the Lord.
+Their wrong thinking undervalued the multitude, the masses of normal people of average intelligence and skills.
 That elitism continues in the thinking of many religious people to the present day.
 But God confounded that prejudice.
-He chose to use those that the snobbish might consider just ordinary, everyday people, such as Peter and John, to do great things for Him.
+He chose to use those that the snobbish might consider just ordinary, everyday, common people, such as Peter and John, to do great things for Him.

-•• Let’s look at some more biblical examples of everyday, common folks being mightily used by God.
+•• Let’s look at some more biblical examples of what some arrogantly call "the rank and file" people being mightily used by God.
 And remember, our intent is not just to do a Bible study on the subject, but also to be inspired to expect to be used by God, no matter how humble our natural circumstances may be.
+Remember, God uses the weak!
+(1 Corinthians 1:27).
+As some have aptly said, "God uses the 'ordinary' to do the extraordinary."

 Acts 22:12-13 A man named Ananias came to see me.
 He was a devout observer of the law and highly respected by all the Jews living there.
 He stood beside me and said, ‘Brother Saul, receive your sight!’
 And at that very moment I was able to see him.

 •• What more do we know about Ananias?
 Was he a great preacher? an elder or other church leader?
-No. What we know of him is simply that he was a devout, respected disciple of the Lord (Acts 9:10 with 22:12).
+None of that is recorded in Scripture.
+What we do know of him is simply that he was a devout, respected disciple of the Lord (Acts 9:10 with 22:12).
 No more is said of Ananias.
 Yet he was used by God to heal a future apostle’s blindness.
 How interesting — an apostle-to-be healed by the ministry of a disciple.
 But we modern believers tend to get it all backwards.
-We expect the apostles and other “spiritual giants” to do the remarkable ministry, while the other followers of the Lord remain humbly on the sidelines.
+We expect the apostles and other “spiritual giants” to do the remarkable ministry, while the "normal people" remain humbly on the sidelines.

 •• That has never been God’s plan.
 God from the outset has chosen many ordinary, everyday, common people — even supposedly “ignorant” people — to do His work on earth.
 Moses came from tending sheep in the desert to lead Israel out of Egypt.
 Daniel came out of slavery and captivity in Babylon to become the godly assistant to the king of Babylon.
 The apostles Peter and John had previously been fishermen on the Sea of Galilee.
 Similar examples of ordinary people doing extraordinary things for God abound in the Bible.
 How can this be?
 The next Scripture portion explains it.